University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/ancient_DNA_pop_genomics/prac_part1.md

 * `.ind`: tab-delimited sample file with one line per individual and the following 3 columns:
   * sample ID
   * gender (M or F).
 U for Unknown
   * Case or Control status, or population group label.
-If this entry is set to "Ignore", then that individual and all genotype data from that individual will be removed from the data set in all convertf output.
+If this entry is set to "Ignore", then that individual and all genotype data from that individual will be removed from the data set in all `CONVERTF` output.

-:computer: Build parameter files that will be the inputs for CONVERTF.
+:computer: Build parameter files that will be the inputs for `CONVERTF`.
 The content of the parameter files is as follows:
 * `par.PACKEDPED.EIGENSTRAT.1kGP_chr22`:
 ```bash
 genotypename:    1kGP_chr22.bed